-But, I shall be asked, Do you mean to say that the Union has been a good to Ireland?
-On the contrary, was not the country flourishing and happy before, whereas ever since it has been going down and distracted?
+But, I shall be asked, Do you mean to say that the nion has Union has been a good to Ireland?
+On the contrary, was not all beauty before, Was not the country flourishing and happy before, whereas whereas ever since it has been going down and distracted to the country flourishing and nappy and distracted?

-Alas, alas! for the systematic suppressio veri, with the systematic free course to the bounces of disloyal men which has of late been to the taste of many who mean to be Liberals, and who are led away only by the very sympathies they cherish for equal rights; at least they are led away by this, together with that which is one of the greatest weaknesses in the political character of men whose life experience is purely English, namely, their proneness to take statements for facts, and not for what they are worth, if only the statements are made by decent people and in a pleasant way.
-For instance, take Mr. Healy's apostrophe to Mr. Gladstone's beautiful feet: Very fine; says the man of purely English experience, accustomed all his life to Englishmen.
-That man would think an Irish Protestant narrow, intolerant, bitter, five hundred ugly things, if he should say, Let Mr. Gladstone refuse to follow his leaders, and next week this same gentleman would "throttle" him.
+Alas, alas! for the systematic suppressio veri, with e systematic suppressio of disloyal the systematic free course to the bounces of disloyal men which is the systematic free course to the bounces of many who men which has of late been to the bounces of many who mean to leave to the taste of many by mean to be Liberals, and who are led away only by the very the very sympathies they cherish for equal rights; at least death of the sympathies they cherish for equal rights; at least they are led away by this, together with that which that which is one of the greatest weaknesses in the bolic is one of the greatest weaknesses. the which is one of the greatest weaking political character of men whose life experience take is purely English, namely, their proneness to take statement.
+English, namely, their proneness to take statements for facts, and not for what they are worth. is worth, if only the statements are made by decent take people and in a pleasant way.
+For instance, take Mr. Heal, Mr. Healy's apostrophe to Mr. Gladstone's beautiful feet: Very fine; says the man of purely English experience, accustomed all his life to English-That man would think an Irish Protestant men. narrow, intolerant, bitter, five hundred ugly things, if he should say, Let Mr. Gladstone refuse to follow his leaders, and next week this same gentleman would "throttle" him.
 Yet, among men whose experience teaches them the value of words, he would be held for a simpleton if he did not say so; and for the purposes of a nation a mischievous sort of simpleton too, albeit well meaning.
 The masters of the Ministry are too shrewd not to see when Mr. Gladstone fails to give them more only because he is not able, and offers them to-day less because he cannot give them more, they being free to make up lost ground.
 But let him turn of his own motion a few points from the proper course, and then!